Atlantis-Software/offshore-docs/introduction/introduction.md

-# Waterline
+# Offshore

-Waterline provides an abstraction layer on top of your data-store, giving you easy access to query and manipulate your data.
+Offshore provides an abstraction layer on top of your data-store, giving you easy access to query and manipulate your data.
 It's an ORM (Object-Relational-Mapper) which is datastore agnostic using adapters to communicate with your favorite data-store.